 Bald Uakari Facts

 - Perhaps the most notable thing about the rather astonishing Bald Uakari remains its physical appearance.
-Due to that, it easily ranks as one of the most distinctive simians known to researchers.
+Due to that characteristic alone, it easily ranks as one of the most distinctive simians known to researchers.
+Yet, more fascinating facts about the animal remain.

-- Furthermore, currently only four known subspecies of this remarkable animal exist.
-But sadly, the IUCN presently lists all four of them as Vulnerable.
-This ranking occurs for reasons varying between them.
+- First of all, currently, a total of only four known subspecies of this remarkable animal exist.
+But sadly, the IUCN presently lists all four of these separate species as Vulnerable.
+This truly regrettable ranking occurs for reasons varying between the four different species.

-- In addition, yet another surprising fact stands out about this amazing animal.
+- In addition, yet another surprising fact stands out about this remarkable and amazing animal.
 Quite uniquely, each of the recognized subspecies also coexists within the same highly restricted and specific habitat range.
+This state of being remains virtually unprecedented.

-- Moreover, the principal threats to the existence of this remarkable creature continue to consist of habitat loss and hunting.
-However, climate change will likely pose a potential threat in the near future.
+- Finally, the awesome creature faces several threats to its survival.
+The principal threats to the existence of this remarkable creature continue to consist of habitat loss and hunting.
+However, the increasing factor of climate change will likely pose a potential threat in the near future.

 Bald Uakari Physical Description

 Regardless of its highly distinctive appearance, the Bald Uakari ranks as a rather small species of primate.
-Firstly, males average a head and body length of 18 in (45.6 cm).
-Meanwhile, females only average 17.3 in (44 cm).
+Firstly, males average a head and body length measuring only 18 in (45.6 cm).
+Meanwhile, females only average a mere 17.3 in (44 cm).
 Thus, it exhibits a small degree of sexual dimorphism.

-Additionally, maximum weights for both genders also range between 6.1 – 7.6 lb (2.75 – 3.45 kg).
-Therefore, regardless of its otherwise impressive nature, the primate ranks as quite light for a simian.
+Additionally, maximum weights for both genders of the species also range between 6.1 – 7.6 lb (2.75 – 3.45 kg).
+Therefore, regardless of its otherwise remarkably impressive nature, the primate ranks as quite light for a simian.

 In addition, t